Skip to content

 Variable Description Default

-LAKEHOUSE_URI Base path to lakehouse storage ./data
+LAKEHOUSE_URI Base path to lakehouse storage data

-LAKEHOUSE_JOURNAL_URI SQLAlchemy URI for journal database sqlite:///:memory:
+LAKEHOUSE_JOURNAL_URI SQLAlchemy URI for the journal sqlite:///:memory:

-LAKEHOUSE_LOG_LEVEL Logging level INFO
+LOG_LEVEL Logging level INFO

 Examples